cpietsch82/nestjs-rest-api/README.md

 ### Add Sample Data to MongoDB Database

 To add some sample data to your mongodb connection just run the following script.
+The password of the DevelopmentUser ist "test".
+Later you can add new users with different passwords.

 ```bash
 $ pnpm run seed